Aliases for NR2C1 Gene

 GeneCards Summary for NR2C1 Gene

 NR2C1 (Nuclear Receptor Subfamily 2 Group C Member 1) is a Protein Coding gene.
-Among its related pathways are Nuclear Receptor transcription pathway and Signaling events mediated by HDAC Class I. GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+Among its related pathways are Gene Expression and Nuclear Receptor transcription pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is NR2C2.

 UniProtKB/Swiss-Prot for NR2C1 Gene